Genetic and Genomic Studies in Normal Development and Diseases

 We produced induced pluripotent cell lines (iPs) from four male children with idiopathic autism, four normal male siblings of these patients, four unaffected controls, and four patients with tuberous sclerosis; multiple clones of iP cultures from each group were established as well as neural progenitor cells and mature neural cultures from the cell lines.
 We developed a computer algorithm that quantitatively measures connectivity and synchronicity of activation.
 We are currently demonstrating proof of principle using neural cultures from hippocampal cultures derived from the mouse model of Rett syndrome.
 Studies are also under way using normal human neuronal cultures.

 ASDs have a significant hereditary component, but the identified genetic loci are heterogeneous and complex.
-Consequently, there is a gap in understanding how diverse genomic aberrations can all result in the clinical ASD phenotype.
+Consequently, there is a gap in our understanding of how diverse genomic aberrations can all result in the clinical ASD phenotype.
 Gene expression studies from autism brain tissue demonstrated aberrantly expressed protein-coding genes that may converge into common molecular pathways, potentially reconciling the strong heritability and shared clinical phenotypes with the disorder’s genomic heterogeneity.
 Regulation of gene expression is extremely complex and governed by many mechanisms, including noncoding RNAs.
 However, no study of ASD brain tissue has assessed changes in regulatory lncRNAs, which represent a large proportion of the human transcriptome and actively modulate mRNA expression.
 To determine whether aberrant expression of lncRNAs plays a role in the molecular pathogenesis of ASD, we profiled, by microarray, over 33,000 annotated lncRNAs and 30,000 mRNA transcripts from postmortem brain tissue of autistic and control prefrontal cortex and cerebellum.
 We detected over 200 differentially expressed lncRNAs in ASD, which were enriched for genomic regions containing genes related to neurodevelopment and psychiatric disease.
 Additionally, comparison of differences in expression of mRNAs between the prefrontal cortex and cerebellum within individual donors revealed that ASD brains had more transcriptional homogeneity.
 Moreover, this was also true of the lncRNA transcriptome (1, 2, 3, 4).
-Our results suggest that future investigation of lncRNA expression in autistic brain may further elucidate the molecular pathogenesis of this disorder.
+Our results suggest that future investigation of lncRNA expression in the autistic brain may further elucidate the molecular pathogenesis of the disorder.

 Premature aging syndromes